AshrafMd-1/sqlution/README.md

 # **Sqlution – SQL Query Editor**

-> 📦 **Archived** — This was a frontend-only dummy project built for a frontend take-home assignment during a company interview.

 ## **Overview**

 **Sqlution** is a frontend-based dummy SQL query editor designed to provide an efficient and intuitive experience for writing,